top of page

 Successful completion of ASL 2 with a grade of a C or higher

-American Sign Language 3 (ASL) is an intermediate level curriculum.
-ASL 3 includes storytelling, usage of classifiers, size and movement, as well as offering units in country signs, the use of the tongue to convey varying degrees of effort, and beginning voice-to-sign and sign-to-voice interpreting.
-It is an opportunity to explore the usage of a vast vocabulary base that has been established during ASL 1 and ASL 2.
-Simple sentence structure becomes complex with the use of the advanced grammar skills of multiple facial expressions to represent rhetorical questions and the concept of continuity.
+This course is based on an intermediate level curriculum utilizing interactive Project Based Learning.
+ASL 3 includes storytelling, usage of classifiers and movement, as well as offering introductions to ASL professions by beginning voice-to-sign and sign-to-voice interpreting.
+It is an opportunity to explore the usage of a vast vocabulary base that has been established during ASL 1 and ASL 2 by adjusting one’s register for the setting and preparing longer presentations and interactions.
+Simple sentence structure becomes complex with the use of advanced grammar skills and the concept of continuity.
+Cultural topics about the struggles within the Deaf community allow students to explore goal-oriented social justice approaches in their own lives and communities.

 • AP French Language